redmacdev1988/quicksort/README.md

 ## print the element at pivot index 1

-Popping back to the previous divAndConq function stack, we then print element 2 at index 1.
+Popping back to the previous divAndConq function stack, we then print pivot value 2 at index 1.
 **We now have printed [1 2]**.

 After the pivot, we process the right array.